JoaoFelicissimo03/JoaoFelicissimo03/README.md

 - PowerBI

 ## 📫 How to reach me
-- GitHub: you’re already here 🙂
+- GitHub: you’re already here
-- Or if you prefer my Email and LinkedIn are right there on your left 👈
+- Or if you prefer my Email and LinkedIn

 ## 🎲 Fun facts
 - I learn best by building and experimenting, not just watching tutorials